joelamos/SourceRadio/README.md

 ## Installation

  1. Download the ZIP file that is linked to from the [TFTunes Steam group](http://steamcommunity.com/groups/tftunes).
 Extract the contents and give them a permanent home (e.g. `C:\Program Files (x86)`).
- 1. Make a shortcut of `run tftunes.bat` and place it somewhere acessible, as you will need to run it manually whenever you wish to use TFTunes.
+ 1. Create a shortcut of `run tftunes.bat` and place it somewhere acessible, as you will need to run it manually whenever you wish to use TFTunes.
  1. Open `...\TFTunes\properties\admins.txt` and enter your ingame username on the first line.
 Whenever you change your username, you need to update this line.
 Adding the names of other players on subsequent lines makes them "admins".
 This grants them the ability to issue almost every command.
  1. Open the Steam library, right-click Team Fortress 2, and click **Properties**.
 Under the **General** tab, hit **Set Launch Options**.
 Enter `-condebug` and click OK.
  1. Download [**VB-Audio Virtual Cable**](http://vb-audio.pagesperso-orange.fr/Cable/index.htm).
 Extract the contents of the ZIP file and give them a permanent home.
 Open the VBCABLE folder and the run setup exe that corresponds to your system.
 Install the driver.